Barbados economy contracts again

 (Barbados Nation) The Barbados economy continues to under-perform, contracting by 0.6 per cent in the first six months of this year.

-He was reporting on the economy’s performance in the first two quarters of the year during a press conference yesterday morning at the Bank.
+He was reporting on the economy’s performance in the first two quarters of the year during a press conference on Thursday morning at the Bank.

 “Economic activity in Barbados is provisionally estimated to have contracted by 0.6 per cent during the first six months of 2018.
 Tourist arrivals for the first half of the year increased by an estimated 3.4 per cent, but the expansion was not sufficient to off-set a weakening of length-of-stay on real tourism output,” he said.